mtask/mtask.github.io/_posts/2020-12-22-raspberrypi-and-ruuvitag-part-two.md

 Now you can cd into `/home/pi/RuuviPi-main/src/` and run `python3 ruuviDataSource.py`.
 This should start Flask development server.
 While keeping the app running you can run `curl -I http://127.0.0.1:8080/` and check that you get `HTTP/1.1 200 OK` response.

-Note that [ruuvitag_sensor library](https://github.com/ttu/ruuvitag-sensor), which does all the hard work, spawns sudo processes to extract Bluetooth data with `hcitool` command.
+Note that the [ruuvitag_sensor library](https://github.com/ttu/ruuvitag-sensor), which does all the hard work here, spawns sudo processes to extract Bluetooth data with `hcitool` command.
 Meaning that unless you allow all sudo commands without providing password then the user running the app should have `NOPASSWD` for the `hcitool`.
 For example:

 ```bash